-Tennis Elbow Causes, Prevention and Brace Placement
+Tennis Elbow: Causes, Prevention, Treatment & Brace Placement

 “Tennis Elbow” is a common term that refers to lateral epicondylitis, affecting around 1-3% of the population.
 Whether you’re a professional or casual tennis player, it’s important to know the proper prevention techniques and treatment options to help you take care of your body while playing this common racquet sport.